Email-Marketing Optimization—When, Where, and How People Engage With Email

 When, where, and how do people typically engage with email?
-Check out these 2017 survey results for insight, as well as some tips for how to optimize your email campaign performance.
+Check out these 2017 survey results for insight, as well as some tips for how to optimize your email campaign performance and deliverability.

 In July 2017, Adobe conducted an online survey of white-collar workers in the United States, aged 18 or older, who own a smartphone.
 Here are some interesting highlights from the Adobe Consumer Email Survey Report 2017: